 Rumbi Island Grill was one of my favorite places to go in college.
 It sat next to another one of our favorite restaurants- Noodles & Co. (eh?
 Eh?!).
-I alway got/get the half steak/half grilled chicken bowl.
-Newt changed it up sometimes, but usually the bowl.
-I mean, for a whole $7.50 you get a ton of tasty, healthy food.
+I always got the half steak/half grilled chicken bowl.
+Newt, my hubby, changed it up sometimes but usually got the bowl.
+For a whole $7.50 you get a ton of tasty, healthy food.

 Ah, those evenings of sitting on their patio…. good times.